Professional Liability Insurance Coverage For Your Business

 4. Consultants: Business consultants advise companies on many different topics, including finances, marketing strategies, or technology solutions.
 A project for a consultant may go wrong, leading to a claim for compensation from the client.

-According to a recent survey conducted by the National Association of Insurance Commissioners (NAIC), more than 70% of businesses in the United States have some form of liability coverage, with approximately 40% stating that they hold professional liability protection.
-This data shows the importance of obtaining professional liability coverage for business owners.
+According to a recent survey conducted by the National Association of Insurance Commissioners (NAIC), more than 70% of businesses in the United States have some form of liability protection, with approximately 40% stating that they hold professional liability protection.
+This data shows the importance of obtaining professional liability protection for business owners.

 - New York